 - Breast cancer screening (mammogram)

 - Osteoporosis assessment (DEXA scan)

 - BRCA1/BRCA2: Although not common, specific inherited changes to BRCA1 and BRCA2 increase the risk of breast and ovarian cancers in women.
 They are also associated with an increased risk of several additional types of cancer.
 BRCA1 and BRCA2 testing is recommended for some patients with individual or family histories suggestive of the presence of a harmful mutation.

 - Colon cancer screening: Colonoscopy is recommended beginning at age 50 for most, although it may be recommended earlier if you have a family history of colon cancer.

-- Coronary calcium scanning: A coronary calcium scan is a test that looks for specks of calcium in the walls of the coronary (heart) arteries.
+- Coronary calcium scanning: This test looks for specks of calcium in the walls of the coronary (heart) arteries.
 These specks of calcium are called calcifications and are an early sign of coronary artery disease.
-(This requires a referral to another location).

 During your follow-up visit, you and the physician will review all of your results, as well as the overall assessment of your health.
 The assessment includes predictions for your risk of certain diseases, such as:

 The assessment also provides an evaluation of your lifestyle in terms of: